 - Model behaviors (and your children will notice and learn!).

 - Get exercise and fresh air.

 - Remember to breathe.

-- Talk about feelings regularly.

 - Create quiet time.

 - Set a goal for daily connection.

 - Notice, name, and accept feelings regularly.

 - Brainstorm coping strategies for yourself such as imagine a favorite place, take a walk, get a drink of water, take deep breaths, count to 50, draw, color, or build something.

+- Design a plan for those times when stress takes over so you don't have to think in those moments.
+What will you do or say?
+Where will you go?

 - Create a calm down space.

 - Work on your child's feelings vocabulary.

-- Share ideas on what can help them feel better.
+- Teach your child how to stop rumination.

 - Create a family gratitude ritual.